 The Quince Orchard High School Signature Program is designed to provide all students an opportunity to maximize their multiple intelligences and creativity and to value their uniqueness by allowing them to participate in a wide variety of advanced level and Advanced Placement courses.
 Advanced coursework is offered in the English, Science, Social Studies, Foreign Language, Math, Computer Science and Fine Arts Departments.

-Coordinator, Julie Newcomer manages this program at QOHS to provide teachers and students the resources and support necessary for success.
+Coordinator, Colleen Adams manages this program at QOHS to provide teachers and students the resources and support necessary for success.

 The Advanced Studies in Arts and Academics Signature Program is designed to:

 - increase the number of students who become involved in the Advanced Studies program, which includes advanced and Advanced Placement courses.

 - increase the number, range, and scope of advanced course offerings. sustain and increase minority student representation in honors classes, beginning in the ninth grade.

 - increase the number of minority students who will then eventually become involved in the Advanced Placement program.

 - increase the numbers of students submitting art portfolios for Advanced Placement consideration.